-The peterloo memorial campaign has been set up to lobby for a PROMINENT, EXPLANATORY and RESPECTFUL monument to this profound event.
+The Peterloo Memorial Campaign has been set up to lobby for a RESPECTFUL, INFORMATIVE and PROMINENT monument to this profound event.

 Peterloo was a critical event not only because of the number of people killed and injured, but because ultimately it changed public opinion to influence the extension of the right to vote and give us the democracy we enjoy today.